SuperOfficeDocs/crmscript/docs/api-reference/classes/NSQuoteLine/GetTotalPrice.md

 # Float GetTotalPrice()

-TotalPrice  = SubTotal - DiscountAmount or TotalPrice = (UnitCost * Quantity) + EarningAmount, according to what the user changed last.
+TotalPrice  = SubTotal* DiscountAmount or TotalPrice = (UnitCost * Quantity) + EarningAmount, according to what the user changed last.

 **Returns:** Float